 Statement on Teaching, Learning and Assessment

-This module builds upon the biological and individual differences material delivered in the first year introductory modules (PSY101 and PSY102) and is core for students working towards BPS accreditation.
+This module builds upon the biological and individual differences material delivered in the first year introductory modules (PSY101) and is core for students working towards BPS accreditation.
 Module delivery is through lectures where core material will be presented and online tutorials and practical activities that will support the delivery of core concepts and introduce debates and controversies in both areas.
 Students will develop a critical approach to this material through enquiry-based learning that aims to stimulate student interest and engagement with the science that underpins psychology.
 Learning outcomes will be assessed in two ways.
-The first is a coursework submission worth 40% of module grade designed to build confidence through the assessment of a relatively small amount of material (up to week 6) using a portfolio-based approach.
-You will be required to answer a series of short answer questions released on a weekly basis.
-The second assessment is an exam worth 60% that will comprise of short answer questions and a seen essay (choice of one from two) based on material delivered in the remaining lectures and tutorials.
+The first is a coursework submission worth 40% of module grade designed to build confidence through the assessment of a relatively small amount of material (up to week 6).
+You will be required to write an article that would be suitable for a publication like The Conversation or The Psychologist.
+The second assessment is an exam worth 60% that will comprise of short answer questions and a seen essay (choice of one from three) based on all the material delivered across the module.
 Delivery and assessments are designed to align student development with the Abertay Attributes.
 Their intellectual development will be fostered through expanding their knowledge base and critical evaluation skills.

 Teaching and Learning Work Loads